epfl-ada/ada-2023-project-badanalysist/README.md

 To systematically examine the characteristics of beers, we plan to integrate k-means clustering with regression analysis.
 This approach involves selecting an optimal number of clusters (k) based on the overall performance of regression, allowing us to categorize beers into distinct clusters.
 We will then investigate the contribution of each cluster’s attributes on their overall ratings, as well as regional preferences for different beer categories.
 The insights gleaned from this analysis will not only facilitate targeted recommendations for customers in various regions but also guide breweries in enhancing the appeal of their beers.

 ### Task 2: Beer Name Reflect Beer Flavor (Zhixun)
-- What we will do

 Does the beer's name "Tokyo" make users pay more attention to the aroma of oriental spices (such as coriander)?
+Beer names come in a wide range of styles, from straightforward descriptions like "Co-op Wheat Beer" to creatively evocative ones like "Just Married" or "Pheasantry Dancing Dragonfly".
+These names vary not only in style but also in the language they are presented in, from English to Finnish, Hungarian, and more.
-We are intrigued by the possibility that the emotional tone and language conveyed by a beer's name might affect not only the rating but also the content and sentiments within the rating text.
+We are intrigued by the possibility that the emotional tone and language conveyed by a beer's name might affect the review.

-- Methods
-  - Linear Regression
+To get the sentiment of beer's name, we could use a pre-trained sentiment analysis model from Hugging Face's $transformers$ library, and it leverages the pipeline-interface to easily perform sentiment analysis on text data.
+The sentiment analysis model is a transformer-based distilbert-base-uncased-finetuned-sst-2-english model.
+To identify the language of the beer's name, we could use langdetect Library based on Google's language-detection library and get a two-letter language code representing the detected language.

-    We'll perform linear regression with ordinary least squares (OLS) to see the correlation between the rating score or sentiment of the review text and the sentiment of the beer's name.
-We'll also run some robust tests and focus on the composition of the overall rating.
+We'll perform linear regression with ordinary least squares (OLS) to see the correlation between the rating and the sentiment and language of the beer's name.
+We'll also run some robust tests and focus on the composition of the rating.
-  - NLP

-    We'll utilize NLP model to get the sentiment analysis of rating text and language identification of beer's name.
-  - should move to notebook - We plan to run a linear model and use NLP to get the variables:
-$$Rating_{i,j} = \beta_0 + \beta_1 \times NameSentiments_i + \beta_2 \times NameLanguages_i + \beta_3 \times X_i+ \beta_4 \times Y_j +\epsilon_{i,j}$$
-where $Rating_{i,j}$ could be the rating score or sentiment of rating text, $NameSentiments_i$ is a dummy variable that indicates whether the name of beer has a special sentiment or style, $NameLanguages_i$ is a dummy variable of the language of beer's name, $X_i$ are control variables of beers, $Y_j$ are control variables of users, $\beta_0$ is an overall constant.
-We'll utilize NLP model to get $NameSentiments_i$  $NameLanguages_i$.

-- Data  relevance

-- Feasibility

-  We plan to focus more on rating score instead of the review text.（That your plan for analysis and communication is reasonable and sound, potentially discussing alternatives to your choices that you considered but dropped.）

 ### Task 3: Beer style similarities
 Calculating the "distance" between different beer styles based on their textual descriptions involves using text similarity measures that can quantify how close or different the descriptions are.
 Tools like Word2Vec or GloVe convert words into high-dimensional vectors in such a way that semantically similar words are closer in the vector space.
 You can convert the whole text into a vector by taking the average of all word vectors in the text and then use cosine similarity to find distances between text vectors.
 In Python, we can use library gensim for Word2Vec to compute these distances.